WHISTLE FOR THE CHOIR ON ONE ACOUSTIC GUITAR

 | G | G | Bm | Bm Bbm | Am | Am | D | E7 |

-Again, make sure you can see how the solo is simply the verse/chorus but one tone down.
+As you played around with all four progressions, could see how the solo is simply the verse/chorus but a tone down?